pykale/transparentML/_sources/01-intro/ml-systems.md

        a.
 In regression, the loss function measures the difference between the predicted class label and the true class label.

        b.
-In dimension reduction, the loss function measures the difference between the predicted real number and the true real number.
+In dimensionality reduction, the loss function measures the difference between the predicted real number and the true real number.

        c.
 In clustering, the loss function measures the coherence and separation of clusters.